 Next steps for exploring a strategic alliance

-As these 10 successful examples show, partnering with another brand can be incredibly rewarding when both sides benefit from the relationship.
+As these examples show, partnering with another brand can be rewarding when both sides benefit from the relationship.

-Look for potential partners with similar audiences and goals, and be crystal clear about what each brand brings to the table and takes away from the partnership.
+Look for potential partners with similar audiences and goals.
+Be clear about what each brand brings to the table and what each takes away from the partnership.

-Even though the strategic alliance examples we shared are between large, established businesses, you don’t need to be a corporate giant to benefit from strategic alliances.
-Small businesses and startups can create equally powerful partnerships – just be clear on your objectives and ensure you have valuable resources to contribute to a genuinely mutual relationship.
+You don’t need to be a corporate giant to benefit from strategic alliances.
+Small businesses and startups can create equally powerful partnerships.
+Clarity on your objectives and having valuable resources to contribute matters more than size.

 For more tips on starting a partnership with another brand, be sure to read our article on affinity marketing.